Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/UseCaseModelTemplate.md

 **SignUp**

 * Requirements: A user may choose to register as a new user when starting the Application.
-* Pre-conditions: None.
+* Pre-conditions: The username must be unique, i.e. non-existent in the database.
-* Post-conditions: The username must be unique, i.e. non-existent in the database.
+* Post-conditions: New player is created.
 * Scenarios: When creating a new player, the system will ask the user to input:
    * Enter the player’s first name.
    * Enter the player’s last name.